ds4se/chapters/pgbovine/PreppingData.md

 So make sure that it does, in fact, conform to your schema and expectations.

-This final step is *really important* because after you finish parsing, you'll be working solely with the cleaned data.
+This final step is *very important* because after you finish parsing, you'll be working solely with the cleaned data.
 Chances are, you won't even touch the raw data again unless something catastrophic happens.
 Thus, you want to make sure that your cleaned data is in top shape